-What is mean time between failure?
-This metric — commonly referred to as MTBF — is a frequently used reliability indicator, measuring the average amount of time that a piece of equipment is operational (uptime) before it requires intervention in the form of repair or replacement.
+Mean time between failure (MTBF)—is a frequently used asset reliability indicator, measuring the average amount of time that a piece of equipment is operational (uptime) before it requires intervention in the form of repair or replacement.

 In other words, a MTBF of 100 hours does not mean that that interval is exactly when a particular part is expected to fail or require intervention.
 That metric should instead be used to compare against benchmarks and previous performance to determine whether production and maintenance are operating efficiently, effectively and as intended.

 In this article, we will explore how to calculate mean time between failure and how to use this key performance indicator (KPI) once you have attained a usable calculation.
+In many cases, the MTBF value that provides the most usable data will depend on the equipment type, the operating environment and the failure risk.
 Read on to learn more.

 Calculating mean time between failure (MTBF)